-EC 026 – 2023
+EC 026 – 202X

-(Adopted June 2023)
+(Proposed ________)

-(Previously adopted December 2018 and editorially revised January 2019)
+(Previously adopted June 2023, December 2018, and editorially revised January 2019)

 INTRODUCTION

-1.1 Purpose: The purpose of this evaluation criteria is to establish design requirements for anchored steel fibers in an evaluation report independently reviewed and issued by an approved evaluation service agency under the 2021, 2018, and 2015 International Building Code® (IBC) and the 2021, 2018, and 2015 International Residential Code® (IRC).
-Bases of recognition are IBC Section 104.11 and IRC Section R104.11.
+1.1 Purpose: The purpose of this evaluation criteria is to establish design requirements for anchored steel fibers in an evaluation report independently reviewed and issued by an approved evaluation service agency under the 2024, 2021, and 2018 International Building Code® (IBC) and the 2024, 2021, and 2018 International Residential Code® (IRC).
+The bases of recognition are 2024 IBC Section 104.2.3 (2021 and 2018 IBC Section 104.11) and 2024 IRC Section R104.2.2 (2021 and 2018 IRC Section R104.11).

 1.2 Scope: This evaluation criteria applies to anchored steel fibers when used in structural and non-structural applications.
-The intended use is as an alternative or additional concrete reinforcement to materials and methods specified for reinforced concrete designed and constructed in accordance with ACI 318, SDI-C, SDI-NC, or ACI 360.
-Evaluation of uses involving Seismic Force Resisting Systems in Seismic Design Categories D, E, and F is beyond the scope of this report and shall be established by a separate evaluation criteria in accordance with Section 12.2 of ASCE/SEI 7.
+The intended use is as an alternative or additional concrete reinforcement to materials and methods specified for reinforced concrete designed and constructed in accordance with ACI 318, SDI SD, SDI-C, SDI-NC, or ACI 360.
+Evaluation of uses involving Seismic Force Resisting Systems in Seismic Design Categories C, D, E, and F is beyond the scope of this report and shall be established by a separate evaluation criteria in accordance with Section 12.2 of ASCE/SEI 7.

 1.3 Definitions.
 Where the following terms appear in this Evaluation Criteria, such terms shall have the meaning as defined in this section.